 How Running in the Cold Impacts Race Performance

-This week, we’ll look at the effects of cold temperatures on performance.
+Today, we will look at the effects of cold temperatures on performance.
 While it’s well-known that performance is impaired when it’s too hot, it’s also likely that performance will be impaired if it’s too cold.

 The research on running in the cold

 First, we will take a look at the scientific literature to see what happens to your body when it exercises in the cold.
 As is often the case with environmental factors, the military has taken a keen interest in the physiology of exercise in the cold.

 This was the topic of a 1991 review by Thomas Doubt at the Naval Medical Research Institute.
 In this article, Doubt lists a number of changes that affect the body during exercise in low-temperatures: